axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

   </ul>

 <h1>Action!</h1>
  <p>If you can, borrow capital.
 The traditionly seed capital comes from friends, family, and fools.
 Friends and family trust you.
 Fools believe in you.
-They all want you to succeed.Normally this is formalized as a Promisory Note that promises them 1) shares of the new company or 2) their money back with some up upside.
+They all want you to succeed.</p>
+ <p>Normally this is formalized as a legal Note that promises them, 1) shares of the new company or 2) their money back with some up upside.
 But the new company won&rsquo;t have shares, so don&rsquo;t do this.</p>
  <p>Instead treat it like a <span class="_paradigm">RADICAL</span>ical loan.
 Figure out 1) an upside to be paid 2) over a period of time.
 Twenty percent over two years, or double after five, or &hellip; whatever!</p>
  <p>This capital will fund two things: 1) whatever you have to buy, and 2) the PRI fund.</p>